utshomax/postman-docs/src/pages/docs/api-governance/api-definition/api-definition-warnings.md

 > [This feature is available on Postman Enterprise plans.](https://www.postman.com/pricing)

-You can configure your CI/CD pipelines to enforce the [API Governance](/docs/api-governance/configurable-rules/configuring-api-governance-rules/) and [API Security](/docs/api-governance/configurable-rules/configuring-api-security-rules/) rules configured for your team with the help of [Postman CLI](/docs/postman-cli/postman-cli-overview/).
+You can configure your CI/CD pipelines to enforce the [API Governance](/docs/api-governance/configurable-rules/configuring-api-governance-rules/) and [API Security](/docs/api-governance/configurable-rules/configuring-api-security-rules/) rules configured for your team with the help of the [Postman CLI](/docs/postman-cli/postman-cli-overview/).

 On the Postman CLI configuration page, select **Run Governance and Security rules**.
 This will generate the Postman CLI configuration.
 You can use this in your CI/CD configuration to enforce your API Governance and API Security rules each time the CI/CD pipeline runs.